 With Enhanced CPC (cost per click), you set your ad group and keyword bids, and Bing Ads automatically adjusts your bids in real time to increase your chances for a conversion.
 Your bid will go up to 30% higher on searches that are more likely to convert and up to 100% lower on searches less likely to convert (up or down, this change will be made after we apply any bid adjustments you have set).

 Bing Ads looks for patterns to identify searches that are most likely to result in a conversion.
 When we see a good opportunity, we increase your bid up to 30% to capitalize on it.
 On the other hand, if the patterns show that a conversion is less likely, we lower your bid.
 Up or down, this change will be made after we apply any bid adjustments you have set.
 If you haven't optimized your campaign yet, Enhanced CPC should reduce your cost per conversion and increase your total conversion count while respecting your current budget.

 Enhanced CPC will not break third-party bid-management tools.
 Enhanced CPC will always use the bids set by your bid management tool as a starting point before applying an adjustment between -100% and +30%.

 You set bid strategy at the campaign level.
-To switch a campaign to Enhanced CPC:
+To change a campaign's bid strategy: